 When you’re starting out developing your personal brand for your online business, it’s so easy to be pulled in a million directions and overwhelmed by all the decisions to be made.

-However, when you take the time to build your personal brand and your online business goals around your values early on, it enables you to get your footing on a rock-solid foundation that feels true to you, and a lot less like copying some BS that someone else out there is selling.
-And yes, it's never too late to do this exercise!
+However, when you take the time to build your personal brand and your online business goals around your values early on, it enables you to get your footing on a rock-solid foundation that feels truly authentic to you, and a lot less like copying what someone else out there is doing.

 What kind of values are we talking about here?
 Isn't it obvious that we all want to provide things like “quality work” or “honesty”?
 Well, one would hope so!
-But beyond that, your core values might be quite different from someone else’s, and the particular combination you choose could be completely unique to you.
+But beyond that, your core values might be vastly different from someone else’s, and the particular combination you choose will likely be entirely unique to you.

-Your core values are an essential component of your personal brand because they’re part of what makes you (and what you offer) different from everybody else.
+Your core values are an essential component of your personal brand because they’re part of what makes you (and what you offer) stand out from everyone else.

-With your chosen values at the core of your decisions, you will:
+4 things that get easier when your chosen values are at the heart of your decisions:

-Set the correct (and consistent) tone for all your offerings, products, services, packages, events, etc
+Effectively use the correct (and consistent) voice & tone for all your content, offerings, products, services, packages, events, etc

 Facilitate your business growth and scaling decisions, giving you clarity of purpose and vision